DKHEADLEY/dw_util/README.md

 # DW-Util

-Utilities for D-Wave quantum computing.
+Utilities for domain wall encoding of QUBO problems as used by D-Wave quantum annealers.

-## Installation